amabelster/datasciencecoursera/README.md

 ## Synopsis
 The purpose of this project is to collect, work with, and clean a data set.
 The goal is to prepare a tidy data set that can be used for later analysis.

 We will be working with data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the [site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) where the data was obtained.
-The data file can also be download from the course [site](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) as a zip archive.
+The data file can also be downloaded from the course [site](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) as a zip archive.

 These are the tasks required for this project: